sjpark0905/DNA-LDPC-codes/README.md

 # Required files for decoding

 These files must be in the same folder to run the decoder.
+All files are included in the folder "ex_decoder".
 ```
 MUSCLE.exe:                          file for multiple sequence alignment
 decode_n18432_m2048_final.pchk:      pchk file for RS LDPC codes